 - "Verilog 1.0" is the IEEE Std.
 1364-1995 Verilog standard, which is also called Verilog-1995 - "Verilog 2.0" is the IEEE Std.
-1364-2001 Verilog standard, commonly called Verilog-2001; this generation of Verilog contains the first significant enhancements to Verilog since its release to the public in 1990 - "SystemVerilog 3.x" is Verilog-2001 plus an extensive set of high-level abstraction extensions, as defined in this document - SystemVerilog 3.0, approved as an Accellera standard in June 2002, includes enhancements primarily directed at high-level architectural modeling - SystemVerilog 3.1, approved as an Accellera standard in add final date, includes enhancements primarily directed at advanced verification and C language integration
+1364-2001 Verilog standard, commonly called Verilog-2001; this generation of Verilog contains the first significant enhancements to Verilog since its release to the public in 1990 - -- "SystemVerilog 3.x" is Verilog-2001 plus an extensive set of high-level abstraction extensions, as defined in this document - SystemVerilog 3.0, approved as an Accellera standard in June 2002, includes enhancements primarily directed at high-level architectural modeling - SystemVerilog 3.1, approved as an Accellera standard in May, 2003, includes enhancements primarily directed at advanced verification and C language integration - SystemVerilog 3.1a, approved as an Accellera standard in add final date, includes corrections and clarifications to the SystemVerilog 3.1 manual, as well as some additional enhancements to Verilog such as VCD and PLI specifications for SystemVerilog constructs.